tmtsoftware/esw-web-app-example/docs/src/main/flows/docs-flow.md

 ```

 You can modify the various `.md` files present in `docs` folder and repeat above steps and verify your generated
 documentation.
-Refer to the paradox documentation to learn more about the documentation system.
+Refer to the Paradox documentation to learn more about the documentation system.

-## Documentation publish flow
+## Documentation Publish Flow

-The template sets your project up to publish your documentation to Github using [Github Pages](https://pages.github.com/).
+The template sets your project up to publish your documentation to GitHub using [GitHub Pages](https://pages.github.com/).
-You need to specify the URL of your Github repo in the variable `githubRepoUrl` in your top-level `build.sbt` file.
+You need to specify the URL of your GitHub repo in the variable `githubRepoUrl` in your top-level `build.sbt` file.
-This allows paradox to use a special branch, `gh-pages`, in your Github repo to keep track of your documentation.
+This allows Paradox to use a special branch, `gh-pages`, in your GitHub repository to keep track of your documentation.

-Reload sbt so that updated URL is available in sbt.
+Execute `reload` in sbt so that updated URL is available in sbt.

 ```bash
 sbt:sample> reload
 ```

 Create the `gh_pages` branch in your repo following these [quick steps](https://github.com/sbt/sbt-ghpages#initializing-the-gh-pages-branch).
-Verify that you see a new branch `gh_pages` in your github repo with an empty commit.
+Verify that you see a new branch `gh_pages` in your GitHub repository with an empty commit.

 Then, you can run the command `ghpagesPushSite`, to publish your documentation.